alexdevero/alex-devero-blog/__drafts__/draft--temporal-dead-zone.md

 The second phase is called execution.
 During this phase, your code is being executed.
 It is also during this second phase, the execution, when your variables are assigned their values.
 Back to the phase one, compilation.
 During this first phase another interesting thing happens.

-During this phase, JavaScript engine goes through your code, "collects" variables and allocates memory for them, also for functions declarations.
+During this phase, JavaScript engine goes through your code, "collects" variables and allocates memory for them, also for function declarations.
 It is at this moment, variables you declared with `var` are assigned the default value of `undefined`.
 Memory will also be allocated for `let` and `const` variables, but no values will be assigned.

 This process of collecting declarations is called [hoisting].
 This is also why the temporal dead zone exists, at least for `let` and `const`.
 In case of `let` and `const`, there is a moment when these variables are declared, but not initialized.
 Remember, declaration happens in the first phase, while initialization in the second.